rust-project-primer/book/src/building/performance.md

 # Performance

+_You've shipped your Rust application to production and it's working well, but you notice that it's not performing as fast as you'd like.
+Your users are experiencing longer response times than expected, and you suspect that the default compilation settings might not be optimal for your production workload.
+You wonder what compilation options are available to squeeze more performance out of your Rust code._

 When you build your code, you have some opportunities to tweak how Cargo compiles your code that can result in better performance.